 The logistics industry is an ever-evolving and highly competitive space.
-As the world becomes increasingly digital, businesses are turning to technology to optimise their supply chain operations.
+As the world becomes increasingly digital, businesses are turning to technology to optimize their supply chain operation.
 One such technology is the integration of a Warehouse Management System (WMS) with a Transportation Management System (TMS).
 This integration is the backbone of a seamless and efficient supply chain operation.

 Understanding the Role of a Transportation Management System

-A Transportation Management System (TMS) is an essential tool for businesses that need to manage and optimise their transportation operations.
-The primary objectives of a Transport Management System are to reduce transportation costs, optimise carrier selection, improve delivery times, and enhance customer satisfaction.
+A Transportation Management System (TMS) is an essential tool for businesses that need to manage and optimize their transportation operations.
+The primary objectives of Transport Management System are to reduce transportation costs, optimize carrier selection, improve delivery times, and enhance customer satisfaction.

 Understanding the Role of a Warehouse Management System